Jasig/ssp-data-importer/README.md

 # Will extract the file to ./sql/sqlserver/sqlserver-2.1.0-create.sql
 $> %JAVA_HOME%\bin\jar -xf lib\ssp-data-importer-impl-1.0.0.jar sql\sqlserver\sqlserver-2.1.0-create.sql
 ```
 Or if you are using a JRE which doesn't include the `jar` utility, you can unzip that jar file using your environment's standard zip management tools.
+E.g. `unzip` on Linux.
+Or on Windows take a copy of the jar file, rename it to end in `.zip`, and then extract the `sql` file/s using Windows Explorer.
 Note that there are `-drop.sql` files for each version+platform, which will remove objects created by the `-create.sql` scripts.

 **Step 2:** Modify DDL to match your database.